 This article will introduce you to the Pilot Frixion range of pens.
 All views are only my own and not Pilot’s.

-So I was introduced to the Pilot frixion range by a friend and planner addict who thinks they are great.
-I thought what the hey they aren't very expensive I will give them a try.
+I was introduced to the Pilot frixion range by a friend and planner addict who thinks they are great.
 I started out using the Frixion Colors range of pens because I wanted to use them in my Erin Condren planner for decorations.
 These pens are like felt tip or marker pens but you can totally erase them.
 I mean totally no trace, I was amazed at how well they erased.
-So fast forward 6 months and I'm starting my own business and I take the opportunity to get more of the range in.
-I have frixion clickers, frixion highlighters, frixion colors and frixion ball .7 pens in stock and I love them all.
+Pilot has a large range of styles of Frixion pens from felt tip to needlepoint.
+We stock and use the Frixon Colors, Point, Ball and Light pens.

 The how of Frixion ink